Kagami/ffmpeg.js/README.md

 ### Via Web Worker

-ffmpeg.js also provides wrapper for main function with Web Worker interface to offload the work to different process.
+ffmpeg.js also provides wrapper for main function with Web Worker interface to offload the work to a different process.
 Worker sends the following messages:
 * `{type: "ready"}` - Worker loaded and ready to accept commands.
 * `{type: "run"}` - Worker started the job.
 * `{type: "stdout", data: "<line>"}` - FFmpeg printed to stdout.
 * `{type: "stderr", data: "<line>"}` - FFmpeg printed to stderr.
 * `{type: "exit", data: "<code>"}` - FFmpeg exited.
 * `{type: "done", data: "<result>"}` - Job finished with some result.
-* `{type: "error", data: "<error description>"}` - Error occured.
+* `{type: "error", data: "<error description>"}` - Error occurred.

 You can send the following messages to the worker:
 * `{type: "run", ...opts}` - Start new job with provided options.